 Another reason why a cat may have a seizure is due to head trauma.
 Cats that are hit by a car, fall from a balcony, or endure other types of injuries to their head can cause damage that results in a seizure.
-Various illnesses, including brain tumors, viruses, and parasites can also be at fault for causing a cat to have a seizure.
+Various illnesses, including brain tumors, viruses, low blood sugar, and parasites can also be at fault for causing a cat to have a seizure.

-Some cats can also have epilepsy which means there is no known cause to the seizures.
+Some cats can also have epilepsy which means there is no known underlying cause to the seizures.

 If there is an unknown cause to the seizure a cat may be treated with medications to manage the frequency and severity of the seizures.
 A single seizure of short duration may not require treatment but seizures that repeat at frequent intervals are usually treated with a long-term course of an anti-convulsant.
 Seizures that occur infrequently aren't usually prescribed long-term medications since there are side effects of these medications.